t-l-xin/ip/docs/README.md

 ### Add a Deadline task : `deadline`

-Describe the action and its outcome.
+User type `deadline essay reading /by 10/10/2021 1500` and Duke adds a Deadline task to the list.

-Example of usage: `deadline [TASK DESCRIPTION] /by [DD/MM/YYYY HHMM]`
+Example of usage: `deadline [TASK_DESCRIPTION] /by [DATE_TO_BE_COMPLETED]`

 Expected outcome:

-Description of the outcome.
+Duke adds Deadline task to the task list and print the added status of the Deadline task.

 ```
 expected output